maikherbig/AIDeveloper/Comparison of augmentation methods/README.md

 ![alt text](https://github.com/maikherbig/AIDeveloper/blob/master/Comparison%20of%20augmentation%20methods/art/01_Quokka_Horiz_Vertical.png "01_Quokka")

-Image augmetation is a powerful technique, allowing you to increase the size of your dataset.
-Image augmentation is based on a mathematical alteration of the original images in a meaningful manner.
-For example, lets have a look at this quokka.
-Flipping the image along the horizontal axis is a useful opertation, as this image shows a scene that could appaer in the real world and would help durig training to obtain a more robust model.
-On contrary, flipping along the vertical axis results in images that one would probably never see in a real-world scenario.
+Image augmetation is a powerful technique, allowing to artifically increase the size of a dataset.
+Image augmentation is based on a mathematical alteration of the original images, which should ideally be done in a meaningful manner.
+For example, for the image of the quokka (shown above), horitontal flipping is a useful operation, since the resulting image shows a scene that could appaer in the real world.
+Such an augmentation operation would would help durig training to obtain a more robust model.
+On contrary, flipping along the vertical axis results in an image that one would probably never see in a real-world scenario.

-Datasets for deep learning purposes are typically on the size of thousands to millions of images, resulting in a high computational demand to perform such image augmentation operations.
+Fortunately,  there are multiple libraries readily availabe to perform image augmentation.
+In the inital release of AIDeveloper (v.0.0.4), the Keras ImageDataGenerator was used, but interestingly, the computational time for augmenting images was often simiar to the time required to train the neural net.
+Considering the continuously growing amount of available data, more efficient algorithms are needed.

 Here, I want to compare the speed of the following image augmentation algorithms:
 * [Keras ImageDataGenerator](https://keras.io/preprocessing/image/#imagedatagenerator-class)